 Oral cancer is a common cancer which has a high mortality rate if it is not caught in the early stages.
 Early detection is key, so regular dental visits are very important.
 It affects all parts of the mouth, tongue and lips.

 What are the signs of oral cancer?

 The following are signs of oral cancer.
-Make an appointment immediately with our Brandywine Office, Hockessin Office, Middletown Office, Newark Office, Wilmington Office, or Millsboro Office for a thorough examination if you suspect a problem:
+Make an appointment immediately with our Brandywine Office, Hockessin Office, Middletown Office, Newark Office, Wilmington Office, Millsboro Office, or Newark Pediatric Office for a thorough examination if you suspect a problem: